 The Placement Assessment results will be used to determine the most appropriate courses for each student as they move forward with college coursework.
 After taking a Placement Assessment, students should meet with their advisor to review their results and enroll in the best classes based on their scores.

 This is a “Placement Assessment,” not a test.
 The difference is that a Placement Assessment is designed to determine what a student knows and what a student needs to work on.
 At the end of the ALEKS PPL Assessment, a student will have a much better sense of his/her strengths and weaknesses in math.
 Students then have a chance to brush on topics that may have been forgotten or haven’t been practiced for some time.

 Yes, there is a $20 fee for ALEKS PPL.
 Students will pay for ALEKS with a credit card before they begin.
-With the $20 fee students will be given access to a total of five assessments that must be completed within one year, as well as six months of access to the individualized learning modules.
+With the $20 fee students will be given access to a total of five assessments that must be completed within one year, as well as one year of access to the individualized learning modules.